eniumeng/newExposure/README.md

 # newExposure

+introduction:

+The newExposure is a tool for collecting exposure info in web page.

+It can be used by passing request URL or callback function, and can be setted as doing once action or more.

 usage:

 1.include the js file in your web page

 2.call the following method when you need to add exposure:

+    newExposure.(ele, action, canRepeat)

+    eg.

     newExposure.(document.querySelector('#exp'), 'https://xxx.com/1.gif', false);

+    or.

+    newExposure.(document.querySelector('#exp'), function () {console.log('showing...');}, true);